What is the

 CWO4, USCG

 The loss of potential revenue was serious enough that in 1790, Treasury Secretary Alexander Hamilton went before Congress to point out that, at the then current rate, the treasury would be bankrupt in a decade or less.
 His arguments convinced Congress to authorize the construction of 10 small topsail schooners, or "revenue cutters".
-These vessels were intended to cruise the waters of the East Coast and ensure that inbound cargoes were not offloaded in remote locations away from approved Ports of Entry.
-By requiring that incoming vessels dock first at approved ports, ensuring that import tariffs were collected.
-The organization's original name was the United States Revenue-Marine.
+These vessels were intended to cruise the harbors of the East Coast and ensure that inbound cargoes were not offloaded in locations away from approved Ports of Entry.
+By requiring that incoming vessels dock first at Customs Houses, the government ensured that import tariffs were collected.
+This government agency's's original name was the United States Revenue-Marine.

 A revenue cutter was assigned to each of ten seaports on the East Coast.
 The Massachusetts, first of the original 10, was 60' long, with a crew of 10.
 The term "revenue cutter" dated back to the early 1700's in England, where their Revenue patrol vessels were all cutter-rigged, that is, with a single mast and with two or more jibs.

 Cutter captains were answerable to and received their sailing orders directly from the Customs Collector of the port to which they were assigned.
-All crew pay, requests for supplies, arrangements for repairs to the cutter, and mission-specific tasking came directly from the port's Customs House.
+All crew pay, requests for supplies, arrangements for repairs to the cutter, and mission-specific tasking came directly from the port's Collector of Customs.
 Each Collector was given wide latitude in how he could task “his” cutter, and situations requiring the Secretary to intervene directly in the affairs of the Collector were rare.

-Standing orders for individual cutters were stated in general terms, allowing captains to exercise their discretion and judgement to the fullest.
-Captains also had far reaching authority "...to seize vessels and goods in the cases in which they are liable to seizure for breaches of the Revenue laws..." and to send inspection parties aboard vessels already in port, to ensure that cargo intended for export also did not violate Revenue laws.
-If contraband was discovered aboard, and if the circumstances indicated that the ship's master was unaware of the illegal cargo (due to it being concealed in an otherwise benign shipment), the cargo alone might be removed and the ship allowed to proceed.
+Standing orders for individual cutters were stated in general terms, allowing captains discretion and judgement in performance of their duties.
+Cutter Captains also had far reaching authority "...to seize vessels and goods in the cases in which they are liable to seizure for breaches of the Revenue laws..." and to send inspection parties aboard vessels already in port, to ensure that cargo intended for export also did not violate Revenue laws. .

 Since it's inception, the Revenue Marine accepted as one of it's missions the responsibility to render aid and assistance as needed "for the protection of lives and property at sea", the role that would come to define the modern-day Coast Guard.
 In 1832, Secretary of the Treasury McLane ordered in writing for revenue cutters to conduct winter cruises to assist mariners in need, and Congress made the practice an official part of regulations in 1837.